 ‘gffread’: to produce protein sequences from genomes with gene annotations in GFF format but without publicly available protein sequences, using the command line option ‘-y’ in version 0.12.3 (Pertea & Pertea, 2020).

 ‘predict genes’: we used EukMetaSanity https://github.com/cjneely10/EukMetaSanity (Neely et al., 2021) to perform automated annotation of genome sequences lacking publicly available protein predictions.
 We used the following parameters, as specified in (Alexander et al., 2021): --min_contig 500 --min_contig_in_predict 500 --max_contig 100000000.
+These settings were designed for generalized gene prediction on genomes expected to be sampled from across eukaryotic diversity, which is also the case for the data sets in EukProt.
 We used the parameter --min_contig_in_predict 200 (as it matched the default minimum contig length in Trinity).
 By default, we selected the proteins at Tier 2 (predictions supported by at least 2 sources).
 If Tier 2 produced fewer than 15,000 predicted proteins, we instead selected Tier 1.
 All other parameter values were left at their defaults.
 We did not perform gene prediction on unannotated genomes for which a transcriptome was already available for the same species (under the assumption that the gene predictions of the transcriptome would be of higher quality, due to potential errors in the gene annotation process).

 Retrieval of 18S sequences